marcglasberg/assorted_layout_widgets/README.md

 - <a href="https://stackoverflow.com/questions/51679895/in-flutter-how-to-balance-the-children-of-the-wrap-widget">Here</a> is my original StackOverflow question that resulted in this widget.

-- You can see its algorithm <a href="https://cs.stackexchange.com/questions/123276/whats-the-most-efficient-in-terms-of-time-algorithm-to-calculate-the-minimum">here</a>.
+- The algorithm I used was based on <a href="https://xxyxyz.org/line-breaking/">this one</a> (Divide and Conquer), which always considers `spacing: 1.0`.
+It was changed (with the help of <a href="https://cs.stackexchange.com/users/114242/codechef">CodeChef</a>) to allow for other spacings.

-- Add your thumbs up <a href="https://github.com/flutter/flutter/issues/53549">here</a> if you want regular Text widgets to also allow for better line-breaks.
+- Add your thumbs up <a href="https://github.com/flutter/flutter/issues/53549">here</a> if you want native `Text` widgets to also allow for better line-breaks.

 ## TextOneLine